-ON THIS PAGE: You will find information about the number of children and teens who are diagnosed with osteosarcoma each year.
+ON THIS PAGE: You will find information about the estimated number of children and teens who will be diagnosed with osteosarcoma each year.
 You will also read general information on surviving the disease.
-Remember, survival rates depend on several factors.
+Remember, survival rates depend on several factors, and no 2 people with cancer are the same.
 Use the menu to see other pages.

 The next section in this guide is Medical Illustrations.
-It offers drawings of body parts often affected by osteosarcoma.
+It offers a drawing of the body parts often affected by osteosarcoma.
 Use the menu to choose a different section to read in this guide.